bwearp/simple-ha-pair/README.md

 Trunks haven't been added.
 This is because you can't have trunks in VE and also there is no F5 ansible module to add trunks.
 It could be done relatively easily using the bigip_command module, and hopefully the bigip_command examples in the simple-ha-pair.yml file will show that.

-I haven't added in persistence settings, as this would require a dropdown list of somekind.
-I will probably add it later.
+I haven't added in persistence settings, as this would require a dropdown list of some kind.
+Is simple enough to do.

 Automation does not sit well with complication